 This policy explains how we arrange and execute Client Orders in Financial Instruments.
 It sets out our standards and methodology in taking all sufficient steps to obtain the best possible result for our clients when carrying out investment orders on their behalf and explains how we ensure that business is conducted in line with current regulation, in particular the Markets in Financial Instruments Directive ('MiFID I' and 'MiFID II') and corresponding Financial Conduct Authority ('FCA') rules.

 This list of execution venues is not exhaustive.
 We are not required to use these venues on every occasion and therefore we reserve the right to use other execution venues.
 Where we deem appropriate we may add or remove any execution venues from this list.
 This list will be reviewed and updated where necessary or on at least an annual basis.
 You will be notified separately of any material changes to these venues.
 You are encouraged to therefore refer to the current list of execution venues from time to time.

-Read the Execution Venue List.
+Read the Execution Brokers list.

 We aim to enjoy an excellent relationship with all our clients, all of the time.
-In the unlikely event that you’re in any way unhappy with our service, please contact your Manager.
+In the unlikely event that you’re in any way unhappy with our service, please contact your private banker.
 We welcome your feedback at all times.
 In accordance with the rules of the Financial Conduct Authority, We have established procedures to handle complaints.
 The information here is also available in hard copy format from our offices.

 Receipt of complaints

 We consider 'any expression of dissatisfaction' to be a complaint.
 Complaints can be made in writing, by email, by fax, at a meeting or by telephone.

 Persons responsible for handling complaints